unlock-protocol/docs/docs/basics/new-to-web3/what-is-an-nft.md

 ### Dynamic NFTs

 Dynamic NFTs allow for the metadata the token references to update and change based on certain criteria in a trustless or predictable way while keeping the ownership of the token unaffected.
 This has interesting use cases for games, where items might change or mutate according to other items used, spells cast or achievements completed.
-Hhere is an example of how dynamic NFTs can be used: https://unlock-protocol.com/blog/dynamic-nft
+Here is an example of how dynamic NFTs can be used: https://unlock-protocol.com/blog/dynamic-nft

 ### Soulbound NFTs

 The key property of Soulbound NFTs is that they can't be transferred, and they will be attached to a living real human.
 The idea was recently floated in a research paper to which Ethereum inventor Vitalik Buterin contributed.
-You can read more about Soulbound NFTs in the paper, "Decentralized Society: Finding Web3's Soul" https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763
+You can read more about Soulbound NFTs in the paper, "Decentralized Society: Finding Web3's Soul": https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763

 ## Conclusion